|

 Biotechnology

 The novel genes will also be taken up by soil bacteria, that taken up and exchange genetic material.
-This means that even GE plants that do ... still spread genetic pollution.
+This means that even GE plants that do ... spread genetic pollution.
 There is very little understanding about microbial populations, less than 1% of soil bacteria have been characterised to date.
-There are many more unanswered questions about the serious ...
+There are many more unanswered questions about the serious risks ...

 www.primalseeds.org